MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

 <br>For manipulating the 2D slate itself:<br>
 * Users can approach their hands toward corners and edges to reveal the closest manipulation affordances.
 * By grabbing the manipulation affordances, users can perform uniform scaling through the corner affordnaces and reflow via the edge affordances.
-* Grabbing the holobar at the top of the 2D slate can users move the whole slate.<br>
+* Grabbing the holobar at the top of the 2D slate can users move the whole slate.<br><br>

 [Image of Slate Manipulation]